-A reamer tool, or bead reamer, is a great tool to add to your collection.
-But if you’ve never heard of it, you may be wondering: “what is a reamer tool used for?”.
+A reamer tool, or bead reamer, is a great addition to your jewellery making collection.
+But if you’ve never heard of it, you may be wondering: what is a reamer tool?
 We’ve outlined some of the basics on reamer tools and how they can be used to benefit your jewellery making project below.

 What is the difference between drilling, boring and reaming?

-When creating a hole, the boring process should always come after the drilling, and the reaming should be last – this sequence never changes, as you cannot bore until you’ve drilled, and you cannot ream until you bore.
+When creating a hole, the boring process should always come after the drilling, and the reaming should be last – this sequence never changes, as you cannot bore until you’ve drilled, and you cannot ream until When creating a hole, the drilling process should always come first, then boring, and reaming should be last.
+This sequence should never change.
 Drilling forms the hole and the other two processes are there to help form an exact or better hole.

 So, what is a reamer tool used for in jewellery making?